DKH707/B-ODE-DM/README.md

 In conjunction with Faculty Advisors; Dr. Scott Cook and Dr. Chris Mitchell

-Backend Neural Networks and Bayesian backend created and maintained by Stefan Radev.
+Underlying Neural Networks and Bayesian backend created and maintained by Stefan Radev.
 	Find out more about BayesFlow here: https://github.com/stefanradev93/BayesFlow

 Welcome to the GitHub Repository for Tarleton State's undergraduate research on using Bayesian methods to estimate parameters